Posted in: Digital marketingLast update: 18/08/21

 When consumers search online, they tend to search for specific products, brands and locations.
 Your strategy needs to respond to this.
 Use coupons to tempt local customers to visit your brick-and-mortar stores.
 Raise brand awareness and make sure your brand name is connected with product searches.
 Highlight promotions with a banner on your website, so it’s the first thing potential customers see.
 Don’t let visitors leave your site, never to contact you again – collect qualifying information and email addresses so you can share relevant, desirable promotions with them.
 Track how your new customers access coupons, and use the intel to inform your marketing strategy.

 Social networks offer some very useful features for attracting new customers.
 You can run a promotion with coupons in exchange for information.
 Ask followers to fill in a registration form to help you qualify those leads.
 You can segment the audience for the promotion post itself, too.
 You can even segment the promotion offer!
 For example, you could offer a choice between two discount coupons, based on how users respond to a question in the registration form.
-In the example below, a footwear company asked followers for their opinion on some new designs – and then offered promotional codes to match.

 Customers who bought something once – and then never came back.
 Potential customers who made it to the online checkout, and then abandoned their cart.
 Customers who haven’t visited your website in months.
 You still have a chance to get them back – and coupons are one way to do it.